The Telematics Score Becomes the Insurance Witness

 A serious telematics standard should separate safety, insurance, and surveillance.

-First, opt-in should be specific.
+First, opt-in should be purpose-specific and source-verifiable.
 Consent to emergency services, diagnostics, navigation, maintenance, or a discount program should not silently authorize sale to data brokers, consumer reporting agencies, or unrelated insurers.

-Second, the driver needs access and correction.
-If a telematics record affects premium, renewal, denial, claim handling, or eligibility, the driver should be able to see the trips, events, score logic, recipient list, and dispute path.
+Second, consumer-report rights should be explicit.
+If a telematics record affects premium, renewal, denial, claim handling, or eligibility, the driver should be able to see the trips, events, score logic, recipient list, consumer-report source where applicable, adverse-action notice, and dispute path.
+This belongs beside adverse-action explanation and notice and appeal.

-Third, refusal should remain possible.
-A driver who declines tracking should not be pushed into punitive pricing without evidence that the tracking is necessary and lawful.
+Fourth, refusal should remain possible.
+A driver who declines tracking should not be pushed into punitive pricing without evidence that the tracking is necessary, lawful, and actuarially justified.
 Privacy should not become a luxury rating factor.

-Fourth, context should be testable.
+Fifth, context should be testable.
 Regulators should ask how models treat night-shift workers, rural drivers, disabled drivers, caregivers, low-income commuters, renters, weather events, road design, and emergency maneuvers.
+The NAIC's AI model bulletin points insurers toward controls that mitigate inaccurate, arbitrary, capricious, or unfairly discriminatory outcomes, including governance, testing, data provenance, and third-party oversight.

-Fifth, secondary use should be narrow.
+Seventh, secondary use should be narrow.
 A score built for insurance should not become employment screening, debt collection, policing, targeted advertising, landlord risk assessment, or generalized location brokerage.
+Data gathered for safety or emergency response should not become a reusable market profile without a separate legal basis and driver-facing explanation.

-Sixth, vendors should not hide behind the insurer.
+Eighth, vendors should not hide behind the insurer.
 Automakers, app developers, telematics exchanges, scoring vendors, consumer reporting agencies, and insurers all shape the decision.
-The accountability chain should name each role.
+The accountability chain should name each role, preserve audit trails, and support independent assurance rather than borrowed opacity.

 What This Changes